ox-it/mox-blog/content/api-ox.rst

 The new architecture is centered around an API providing data to a JS application (client).
 We decided to build our API over HTTP (RESTful-ish), serving JSON as our primary representation and architecting in such a way that it is easy to extend this to other representations.

-The API is presenting information about different domains of the university, some services already provided by the current `Mobile Oxford <http://m.ox.ac.uk>`_ and new features as well.
-It is mostly organised as a search solution, for example:
+The API presents information about different domains in the university, some of which are already provided by the current `Mobile Oxford <http://m.ox.ac.uk>`_ and some new ones as well.
+After analysing our use cases, we found that most were search problems and as such we organised as a search solution, for example:

 - searching for people
 - search libraries (books)
 - search graduate courses
 - search for places

 Towards a generic API
 ---------------------